PathEngine home previous: Performance Considerationsnext: 3D Content Processing Options

 Tiled 3D Content Processing

-The the 3D Content Processing Demo has been updated to use the new tiled process.
-You can run the demo to see the new process in action, and browse the source code to see a detailed example implementation of the various steps involved in a tiled 3D content processing setup.
+You can run the demo to see the tiled process in action, examine the tiled pieces generated by this process, and browse the source code to see a detailed example implementation of the various steps involved in a 'tile by tile' content processing setup.

 Defining a tiling